You can learn a lot in six months time. This is what I have experienced with WPjournalist, when I started with it.

 - Two other speed measurers that I use: GMetrix and Pingdom tools.

 - I use the Google Keyword Planner to look for keywords.
 The planner shows which (combined) words are popular and are often sought after.
+A good alternate to work with is Ubersuggest.

 - Something I really like to do is write a really long and diversifying blog.
 Not only text, but also images, website screen dumps, links to external websites, use bold or italics for important sentences, add a Click to Tweet and play around with blank lines.
 Embed a video, bullet points.
 Not only does it make for better reading, it’s also great for SEO.